isubhamsr/NLP/Projects/Predict Stock Price Movement Based On News Headline (Kaggle Competition)/README.md

 #### Data collection

 - I have used the Kaggle dataset.
 You can directly download it from [Here](https://github.com/isubhamsr/NLP/tree/master/Projects/Predict%20Stock%20Price%20Movement%20Based%20On%20News%20Headline%20(Kaggle%20Competition)/DataSet).
+- There are 25 columns of top news headlines for each day in the data frame
+- Class 1 -> The stock price increased
+- Class 0 -> the stock price stayed the same or decreased

 #### Data Cleaning